palantir/tslint/README.md

 }
 ```

 Such custom formatters can also be written in JavaScript.
-Formatter files are always named with the suffix `Formatter` and referenced from TSLint without their suffix.
+Formatter files are always named with the suffix `Formatter` and the exported class within the file must be named `Formatter`.
+A formatter is referenced from TSLint without its suffix.

 Development
 -----------